angr/angr/README.md

 # What?

-Angr is a suite of python libraries that let you load a binary and do a lot of cool things to it:
+angr is a suite of python libraries that let you load a binary and do a lot of cool things to it:

 - Disassembly and intermediate-representation lifting
 - Program instrumentation